coder/coder/docs/licensing.md

 ## Adding your license key

-There are two ways to add an enterprise license to a Coder deployment:
+There are two ways to add a license to a Coder deployment:

 <div class="tabs">